 By July 2013, the Cayman Islands Shipping Registry had more than 1,900 vessels on its books, with 822 of them being superyachts.

 The Merchant Shipping Law of 1997 together with its amendments was commenced in July 1999 to revise, streamline and update the previous law.
-The law was based mainly on the United Kingdom ("UK") Merchant Shipping Act, 1995, the UK Aviation and Maritime Security Act, 1990 and the UK Merchant Shipping and Maritime Security Act, 1997.
+The law was based mainly on the United Kingdom Merchant Shipping Act, 1995, the UK Aviation and Maritime Security Act, 1990 and the UK Merchant Shipping and Maritime Security Act, 1997.
 It also embraced up-to-date convention requirements together with a number of innovations that address some of the specific needs of the Cayman Islands.

 A similar revision exercise has taken place with the Merchant Shipping (Marine Pollution) Law.
 This Law places all applicable aspects of marine pollution into one comprehensive and up-to-date body of law.
-It incorporates relevant aspects of UNCLOS, MARPOL, the Intervention Convention, OPRC 90, the London Convention on dumping of wastes (including its Protocol of 1996) and the Hazardous and Noxious Substances Convention.
+It incorporates relevant aspects of UNCLOS, MARPOL, the Intervention Convention, OPRC 90, London Convention on dumping of wastes (including its Protocol of 1996) and Hazardous and Noxious Substances Convention.
 Some applications that have a broader reach than strict pollution issues have been included in the Merchant Shipping Law.
 Examples include the Civil Liability Convention and the Fund Convention.

 The Cayman Islands Shipping Registry has representation in nine locations globally: George Town, Grand Cayman Head Office; European Regional Office, Southampton, UK; London; Ft.
 Lauderdale; Monaco, Athens, Singapore, Hong Kong and Tokyo.

+Also in May 2009, it was announced that the CISR had attained "White List" status under the Tokyo memorandum of understanding on port state control (MOU).
 This particular MOU has been signed by 18 countries including Japan, Australia, New Zealand, China, Canada, Chile, Republic of Korea and the Russian Federation.

-The Maritime Authority of the Cayman Islands (MACI) received news in June 2009 that the CISR had maintained its prestigious “White List” status on the Paris Memorandum of Understanding (MoU) on Port State Control.
+The Maritime Authority of the Cayman Islands (MACI) received news in June 2009 that the CISR had maintained its prestigious ‘white list’ status on the Paris memorandum of understanding (MoU) on port state control.